seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 ### Create the empty local maildirs

-`mbsync` won't create these so you have to do it manually:
+isync won't create these so you have to do it manually:

 ```shellsession
 $ mkdir -p ~/Mail/Fastmail ~/Mail/Gmail